NLmeng/KORE-SSIS-Project/README.md

      - Set the file path to the CSV file.
      - Ensure column names in the first data row are checked.
      - All columns initially read as `DT_STR` (string).
+     - I chose to use Flat File Source because we need to handle a CSV File, and in order to keep consistent between an empty field and a field with the string "null," I added a script to make them the same.

 2. **Derived Column Transformation - Null Validation**:

    - **Configuration**:
-     - For each column, set an expression to handle null values or invalid data.
+     - For each column, set an expression to check if data conversion is possible or not.
      - Examples:
        - `UserID`: `(DT_I4)UserID == (DT_I4)UserID ?
 (DT_I4)UserID : NULL(DT_I4)`

 3. **Data Conversion Transformation**: converts columns to appropriate data types.

    - **Configuration**:
-     - Convert each column from `DT_STR` to the required data type.
+     - Convert each column from `DT_STR` to an appropriate data type.
      - Examples:
        - `UserID`: `four-byte signed integer [DT_I4]`